 It’s rare to see a jaguar in the jungle here, yet in front of me was a large male.
 I was blocking his way back to the jungle and he was blocking my way back to camp.
 I knew not to turn and run – with cats you should make yourself large and dominant – but instead I squatted down and stared.
 The jaguar then did something very unusual.
 He sat down, and just stared back.
 Staring into his eyes took me back to the hours spent as a child with the jaguar at the Bronx Zoo.
 I didn’t feel immediately under threat but wasn’t sure what to do, and decided to slowly back away.
 As I moved away I tripped, landing flat on my back, totally exposed to this powerful, wild cat.
 My heart was racing – I thought this could well be my end.
 Then, as I lay on the ground the jaguar got up and walked past, off into the jungle.
 Scared and shaking I watched it walk away, back into its protected space, its home.

 As somebody who has shied away from humans it surprises me that my second most moving natural world experience was actually with humans.

-I was travelling through The Sundarbans, a region in southern Bangladesh and extreme southern part of the Indian state of West Bengal.
-The mangrove forest here is home to a number of threatened species such as the estuarine crocodile and to one of the largest populations of tigers in one area.
-However it is an area of much human-wildlife conflict and there are more accounts of human killings by tigers here than anywhere else; most villagers will have personally, or know somebody whom, lost friends or relatives to a tiger attack.
+I was travelling through the Sundarbans, a region in southern Bangladesh and the extreme southern part of the Indian state of West Bengal.
+The mangrove forest here is home to a number of threatened species, such as the estuarine crocodile, and to one of the largest populations of tigers in one area.
+However it is an area of much human-wildlife conflict and there are more accounts of human killings by tigers here than anywhere else; most villagers will have personally (or know somebody who has) lost friends or relatives to a tiger attack.